orphan page cover - page in a basket

 Most of the time, you should avoid orphan pages on your site, as they prevent users from being discovered and send signals that the pages aren’t important to them.
 Certain SEO tools, such as Ahrefs and Semrush, can crawl your site and identify orphan pages, helping you manage them effectively.

 An orphan page can be fine if you don’t intend for people to see it, such as a new page in development.
-However, if you want the page to show up well in search engines, you should try linking to it from other pages on your site.
+However, if you want the page to rank well in search engines, you should link to it from other pages on your site.

 Common Causes of Orphan Pages